Greginkansas/-openhab-openhab1wiki/rrd4j-Persistence.md

 The rrd4j Persistence Service cannot be directly queried, because of the data compression.
 You could not provide precise answers for all questions.

+NOTE: rrd4j is for storing numbers only.
+Attempting to use rrd4j to store complex datatypes (eg. for restore-on-startup) will not work.

 ## Installation

 For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).